codefresh-io/docs.codefresh.io/_docs/integrations/docker-registries/amazon-ec2-container-registry.md

 ```

-* Account
+* **Account**
-  The Account-level service account has higher priority than the runtime-level service account.
-To define the service account at the account level, turn on the setting as part of the integration as described below.
+  The account-level service account has higher priority than the runtime-level service account.
+  To define the service account at the account level, turn on the setting as part of the integration.

-* Pipeline
+* **Pipeline**  (need to verify with Vadim)
-  The Pipeline-level service account has higher priority than the account-level service account.
+  The pipeline-level service account has higher priority than the account-level service account.
   Define the service account as part of the pipeline's runtime settings (Pipeline > Settings > Runtime).

-* Trigger
+* **Trigger**  ((need to verify with Vadim))
   The Trigger-level service account has the highest priority.
 Define the service account as part of the trigger settings for the specific pipeline (Workflow > Triggers (modify or add) > Advanced Options).

-### How to
+## Set up ECR integration for IAM user/service account
+Set up ECR integration using access key or service account credentials to authenticate to the registry.
+This is an integration to a private ECR registry.
+If needed, define a [fallback registry]({{site.baseurl}}/docs/integrations/docker-registries/#define-fallback-registry), and a [global prefix]({{site.baseurl}}/docs/integrations/docker-registries/#using-an-optional-repository-prefix) for all Docker images, instead of defining it per pipeline.

-#### Before you begin
+##### Before you begin

-* Define a Kubernetes  service account for the runtime, account, pipeline, or pipeline-trigger

-#### Steps
+* Make sure you have an active registry set up in AWS

+##### How to

 1. In the Codefresh UI, on the toolbar, click the **Settings** icon, and then from the sidebar, select [**Pipeline Integrations**](https://g.codefresh.io/account-admin/account-conf/integration){:target="\_blank"}.
 1. Select **Docker Registries** and then click **Configure**.
 1. From the **Add Registry Provider** dropdown, select **Amazon ECR**.
-1. Do the following:
+1. Define the following:
-   * **Registry name**: Enter a unique name for this configuration.
+    * **Registry name**: A unique name for this integration.
-   * **Region**: Select the AWS region.
+    * **Region**: AWS region.
-   * Select **Resolve credentials from servce account**.
-     * The Access Key ID and Secret Access Key fields are disabled.
+    * **Access Key ID** and **Secret Access Key**:
+      Disabled when service account credentials are used.
+      The public identifier (Access Key ID), and the private, secret component (Secret Access Key), for access to the registry.
+The Access Key ID is paired with the Secret Access Key to ensure the authenticity of the access request to the registry.
+    * **Resolve credentials from service account**:
+      Disabled when access keys are used.
+      Authenticate to the registry using the service account [configured for the pipeline]({{site.baseurl}}/docs/pipelines/configuration/pipeline-settings/#advanced-options-for-pipelines) in account-level settings.

       {% include image.html
         lightbox="true"
         file="/images/integrations/docker-registries/add-amazon-ecr-registry.png"
         url="/images/integrations/docker-registries/add-amazon-ecr-registry.png"
-            alt="Amazon EC2 Container Registry settings"
+        alt="Amazon ECR Container Registry settings"
-            caption="Amazon EC2 Container Registry settings"
+        caption="Amazon ECR Container Registry settings"
         max-width="60%" %}

 {:start="5"}
+1. If required, define the Advanced Options:
+    * **Repository prefix**: The prefix, such as the name of the organization or repository, to use globally for your Docker images.
+    * **Fallback registry**: The alternate registry to use if the pull operation from the default registry fails.
 1. To verify the connection details, click **Test Connection**.
 1. To apply the changes, click **Save**.

+Codefresh makes sure to automatically refresh the AWS token for you.
+For more information on how to obtain the needed tokens, read the [AWS documentation](http://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys){:target="_blank"}.

 ## Public ECR registry integration

-You can use **Other Registries** option in the Docker integration page to add a Public ECR integration.
+Add a Public ECR integration through the **Other Registries** option for Docker registry providers.

+### Step 1: Get username & password from AWS
-1. You will need to pass username and password to create the integration.
-You can get these values from the AWS console:
+Before creating a public ECR integration in Codefresh, get the AWS username and password from the AWS console.

-   1. Navigate to "Amazon ECR/Repositories/Public/$REPO".
+1. Navigate to **Amazon ECR/Repositories/Public/$REPO**.
-   1. Click the "View push commands" button at the upper right.
+1. Click **View push commands** at the upper right.
 1. In the next window note the first command that will print out the password.

       {% include image.html
         lightbox="true"
         file="/images/integrations/docker-registries/public-ecr-repo.png"